 Independent RSOs are required to have an external bank/credit union account for all funds including those granted by the student fee board through Program/Opportunity Funds as well as self-generated funds such as membership dues and fundraisers.

-In order to protect the classroom learning environment, ISU has developed an amplification policy for outdoor events and activities.
+In order to protect the classroom learning environment, Illinois State has developed an amplification policy for outdoor events and activities.
 Please refer to the policy when planning your event.

 All food served in the Bone Student Center and Alumni Center must be provided by Campus Dining Catering.
 There is a special menu available for RSOs.
 Orders must be placed a minimum of two weeks prior to the event.

-Food from outside vendors (ie: any vendor, person, RSO providing food other than through Campus Dining Catering) that is to be served at a campus event must have a Temporary Food Event Permit from Environmental Health & Safety.
+Food from outside vendors (ie: any vendor, person, RSO providing food other than through Campus Dining Catering) that is to be served at a campus event must have a Temporary Food Event Permit from Environmental Health and Safety.
 (This includes bake sales.)
-This should be completed at least 5 days prior to the event.
+This should be completed at least five days prior to the event.

 As a community, we are committed to providing a safe and secure environment for minors involved in University sponsored events, so the Academic Senate recently passed a Protection of Minors policy.
 The policy will go into effect on January 1, 2018.